Skip to content

 f.exists / f.size / f.info()Metadata

-f.rename(newPath) / f.delete()Mutations (rename updates the handle in place)
+f.rename(newPath) / f.delete()Mutations (delete is idempotent; rename updates the handle in place)

 js